Skip to main content

 • Provide hooks for approval workflows and programmatic controls.

-4. Module and sub chain integration
+4. Module integration and anchoring

-• Maintain a registry of protocol modules and recognized sub chains.
+• Maintain a registry of protocol modules.

 The Hub does not: